metablaster/WindowsFirewallRuleset/README.md

 Scripts are executed by administrator on management computer, and firewall is then deployed to or configured on multiple server computers simultaneously.

-At the moment following rudimentary remoting capabilities are implemented:
+At the moment the following rudimentary remoting capabilities are implemented:

 1. Automatic creation of PS and CIM sessions
 2. Drilling registry remotely